 Your domain name needs to ”live” somewhere.
-This allows people to go online, type your domain address into their web browser (or click on a link to your domain name in someone else’s website) and view your website instead of seeing a “this site can’t be reached” error page …
+This allows people to go online, type your domain address into their web browser (or click on a link to your domain name in someone else’s website) and view your website instead of getting a “this site can’t be reached” error page on their screens …

 (Your domain has to live somewhere so people can find your website)

-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain available online at all times to users worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain visible online 24/7 to visitors worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

-Step 2: Set Up Webhosting For Your WordPress Site
+Step 2: Set Up Web Hosting For WordPress

 The tutorials in this section cover the following: